-If you would like to create a new map layer that permanently includes the new data, export the map layer to a new shapefile or feature class in a file geodatabase.
+If you would like to create a new map layer that permanently includes the new data, use the Join Field tool.
+You can also export the map layer to a new shapefile or feature class in a file geodatabase.

 Relates